Cloud Backup FAQ

 Are 32-bit servers and agents on Linux supported?

-No, 32-bit servers and agents on Linus are not supported.
+No, 32-bit servers and agents on Linux® are not supported.

-Why does by Backup fail with a 403 error from Cloud Files when account has sub-users?
+Why does my backup fail with a 403 error from Cloud Files when the account has subusers?

-I am registered as a sub-user and am authorized for Cloud Backup and not for Cloud Files access.
+I am registered as a subuser and am authorized for Cloud Backup and not for Cloud Files access.
 When I attempt to do a backup, all requests to Cloud Files return a 403 error.
-In this case, I attempt to authenticate again, but the new auth token is the same as the old one.
+In this case, I attempt to authenticate again, but the new authentication token is the same as the old one.

-Why are files that are being modified during backup missing or corrupted?
+Why are the files that are being modified during backup missing or corrupted?

-There are 3 types of files that change as Cloud Backup backs them up:
+The following three types of files change as Cloud Backup backs them up:

-- Files that are being overwritten or get deleted as we back them up.
+- Files that are overwritten or deleted as we back them up.

-- Files like logs that get appended to as we back them up.
+- Files such as logs that get appended to as we back them up.

-- Files like databases that may have random updates to any part of them as we back them up.
+- Files such as databases that might have random updates to any part of them as we back them up.

 If files are modified during backup, they might be handled in the following ways:

-- Overwritten or Deleted: These files are not guaranteed to have usable content or to even be included in the backup at all.
+- Overwritten or deleted: These files are not guaranteed to be included in the backup.

-- Randomly Updated: We do not in any way guarantee that these files will be restorable, and even if they are restored, we do not guarantee that what is restored is not corrupt.
+- Randomly updated: We do not guarantee that these files are restorable, and even if they are restored, we do not guarantee that what is restored is not corrupt.

-If you do need to back up these files, our suggested workarounds are:
+If you do need to back up these files, we suggest the following workarounds:

-- For databases - Take a snapshot of the database (e.g., a database dump) and back up the dump.
+- For databases: Take a snapshot of the database (a database dump) and back up the dump.
 See Rackspace Cloud Backup - Backing up Databases for full instructions.

 Does the backup agent accept incoming connections?

-No. The agent only makes outgoing SSL connections to our API server on port 443.
+No. The agent only makes outgoing Secure Sockets Layer (SSL) connections to our API server on port 443.